 Legal Bites: How helpful is one’s academic background in his/her success?

 Mr. Safin Hasan: I am an electronics engineer and it helped me to understand the latest development in IT and general science.
-Same is the case with Commerce graduate or History student.
-If one is genuinely interested in graduation subject, he/she can choose it as optional.
+The same is the case with a Commerce graduate or History student.
+If one is genuinely interested in a graduation subject, he/she can choose it as optional.

 Legal Bites: How did you prepare for the interview?